SKIP TO CONTENT

 Meal Planning During Holidays

-Make a weekly dinner plan and a weekly day for grocery shopping.
+Make a weekly dinner plan for grocery shopping.
 Keep protein snacks on hand and plan what you'll be having at meals.
-Usually, it's not the "events" of the holidays that throw us off.
-It's the daily eating habits that get overlooked with a busy schedule
+Usually, it's not the holidays that throw us off.
+It's the daily eating habits that get overlooked with a busy schedule.

 • Meeting your pre-op goal weight by X date.

-Examples of non-food rewards: buy yourself new tennis shoes if you hit your workout goal.
-Get a pedicure if you meet your weight loss goal.
+Reward yourself with an activity or buy yourself new tennis shoes if you hit your workout goal.

 Traveling During the Holidays

-• If able, offer to cook one of the meals (ex; crockpot of chili) and have leftovers for yourself.
+• If able, offer to cook one of the meals and have leftovers for yourself.

 Halloween

-• Don't purchase your candy until the day of Trick-or-Treating to limit temptation
+• Don't purchase your candy until the day of Halloween to limit temptation.

-• Use www.halloweencandybuyback.com or donate to your local nursing home, church, etc
+• Donate leftover candy to your local nursing home, church or charity.

 Thanksgiving and Christmas Day